misudashi/systems/article-the-benefits-of-meditation.md

-# Why every teenager should meditate 5 minutes every day for the rest of their life.
+# The benefits of Meditation

 Greetings everyone, Misudashi here.
 In this article, we will be learning about the large topic of *Meditation*.
 **Please note that** I am not a professional, and I would be very pleased to be corrected by whoever may find mistakes, or someone who has things they would've liked to be added to this article.